PATS: Proficiency-Aware Temporal Sampling for Multi-View Sports Skill Assessment: Background and Related Work

 Multi-modal approaches integrate skeleton features~\cite{gsp, skeletonAR} and audio information~\cite{skatinmixer, pamfn} for enhanced understanding.
-Multi-view methods like SkillFormer~\cite{skillformer} and EgoPulseFormer~\cite{egoppg} fuse egocentric and exocentric features using cross-attention mechanisms and physiological signals, respectively.
-Datasets such as EgoExoLearn~\cite{egoexolearn} and EgoExo4D~\cite{egoexo4d} provide benchmarks for multi-perspective skill evaluation.
+Multi-view methods show particular promise: SkillFormer~\cite{skillformer} processes synchronized egocentric and exocentric videos through a TimeSformer \cite{timesformer} backbone with LoRA \cite{lora} fine-tuning, using CrossViewFusion with multi-head cross-attention for view-specific feature fusion.
+However, it relies on uniform sampling, which fails to preserve complete temporal dynamics.
+EgoPulseFormer~\cite{egoppg} leverages physiological signals from eye-tracking cameras.
+Datasets such as EgoExoLearn~\cite{egoexolearn} and EgoExo4D~\cite{egoexo4d} provide multi-perspective benchmarks.

-However, existing methods inherit temporal sampling limitations, failing to preserve the temporal dynamics that distinguish expert from novice performance.
+Existing methods inherit temporal sampling limitations, failing to preserve the temporal dynamics that distinguish expert from novice performance.
 Our work addresses these limitations through specialized sampling strategies designed for skill assessment scenarios.